cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 - which metadata, if any, should be included
 - whether to use shorthand notation
-- to exclude some functions.
+- to exclude some functions

 See [JsonSerializationOptions](/compute-engine/api#jsonserializationoptions)
 for more info about the formatting options available.